 Speaking of the Arri SkyPanels, the C800 is a great complement to them as these light fixtures allow you to specify an exact chromaticity coordinate in a CIE colour space.
 This is incredibly useful for the previously mentioned scenario of matching the colour of light sources you have no control over (natural light, artificial ambient lights, etc).
 The Sekonic C800 will measure the chromaticity coordinate for a light source and you can then just dial it in on the SkyPanels to make them match.

-The videos below cover many of the features of the Sekonic C800 and there is also more information about the previously mentioned industry standards like CRI, TLCI, TLMF and TM-30-15.
+See the videos section to learn more about the features of the Sekonic C800 - there is also more information about the previously mentioned industry standards like CRI, TLCI, TLMF and TM-30-15.

 An overview of the Sekonic C800 colour meter.

 Learn more about the different measurement standards.